rigtsm/AWS/certified_Cloud_Practitioner_Path/aws_Core_Services/readme.md

 - i3.16xlarger

 **Root Device Type**
-- Instance Storage: ephemeral storage that is physically attached to the host the virtual server is running on.
+- **Instance Storage**: ephemeral storage that is physically attached to the host the virtual server is running on.
 If we shutdown the instance then the data will be lost.
 - **Elastic Block Store** (EBS): persistent storage that exists separately from the host the virtual server is running on.
-The data wil be persistent during time and shutdowns.
+The data wil be persistent during time and shutdowns. **Each EBS is attached to a single EC2 instance.**

 **Amazon Machine Image (AMI)**:
-- Template for an EC" instance including configuration, operating system, and data
+- Template for an EC2 instance including configuration, operating system, and data
 - AWS provides many AMI's that can be leveraged easy to spin off.
 - AMI's can be shared across AWS accounts